 2. Take 10 g of fresh peppermint and 60 g of fresh reed rhizome.
 Clean and chop them finely.
 Steep them in boiling water for 10 minutes, and drink the solution when it’s warm.

 3. Peel a pear, cut it into half, and remove the core.
 Take 3 g of an unibract fritillary bulb powder and 6 g of rock sugar.
-Stuff the bulb powder and rock sugar in
+Stuff the bulb powder and rock sugar in the holes of the pear and combine the two halves of the pear.
+Double steam the recombined pear for an hour and serve it warm.

 1. Take ¼ piece of a dried arhat fruit, 1 piece of dried persimmon, and 10 g of rock sugar.
 Clean and crush the arhat fruit and persimmon, infuse it in a cup of hot water for 15 minutes, and add the sugar.
 Drink the solution warm.